oneshhh/NetSkopos/README.md

-# NetSkopos - Intrusion Detection System (IDS)
+# NetSkopos - Security Information and Event Management (SIEM)

-NetSkopos is a lightweight, modular Intrusion Detection System (IDS) designed for monitoring and visualizing suspicious activities across a network or endpoint.
-Built using Python, Flask, and modern JavaScript, it provides a real-time web dashboard for tracking critical events like unauthorized file access, network spikes, brute force attempts, and user activity.
+NetSkopos is a lightweight, modular Security Information and Event Management (SIEM) designed for monitoring and visualizing suspicious activities across a network or endpoint.
+Built using Python, Flask, and modern JavaScript, it provides a real-time web dashboard for tracking critical events like unauthorised file access, network spikes, brute force attempts, and user activity.

-> ⚠️ **Disclaimer:** This system is a proof-of-concept built for academic and demonstration purposes.
+>  **Disclaimer:** This system is a proof-of-concept built for academic and demonstration purposes.
 All alerts generated are **simulated**.
 The backend API has been intentionally modified to provide **fake but realistic** data samples, and it does not analyze actual live traffic or system logs.
 This project should **not** be used in production environments.

 ---

-## 🔍 Features
+##  Features

 - **Live Alerts**: Simulated detection of anomalies (e.g., brute force logins, potential DDoS).
 - **Network Traffic Monitoring**: Fake network activity logs updated in real-time.